 They mislead you for many reasons.
-That they are protecting the source of 97% of their funding is the most obvious.
+That they are protecting the source of 97% of their funding is obvious.
 Another reason is so that you will continue to send donations to the groups that push dying whales to the sharks waiting just offshore.

 Every year, NOAA furnishes $100,000 taxpayer dollars to each of about 75 approved whale rescue groups (link).
 The public must believe the whales are healthy and have a good chance to survive.
 Taxpayers would never give groups a $100,000 dollar bonus to push sick and dying whales off the beach without some sort of treatment.
 Nor would the public donate tax-free money to rescue groups.